containers/podman-desktop/website/docs/getting-started/using-podman-mac-helper-to-migrate-from-docker-to-podman-on-macos.md

     $ podman-mac-helper setup
     ```

-3. Optionally, import your existing containers into Podman.
+3. (Optional) Import your existing containers into Podman.
    Run the command for each container archive:

      ```